oliversturm/developers-and-architects/docs/template/presentation.md

 --

-.overlay[
+.overlay[.overlay-content[

+# Thanks

-Thanks to Nathan Hurst &lt;nathan@developersforgood.org&gt; for the only image in this presentation, used with permission.
+... to Nathan Hurst &lt;nathan@developersforgood.org&gt; for the only image in this presentation, used with permission.

 http://blog.nahurst.com/visual-guide-to-nosql-systems
-]
+]]

 ---